Esmatullah12/Hello-Microverse/README.md

 # 📖 [Hello Microverse] <a name="about-project"></a>

-> This is the first project for sitting up all the tools required for working remotely
+This is the first project for sitting up all the tools required for working remotely

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> HTML and CSS

 <details>
   <summary>HTML</summary>